Noodles come in many types and sizes that are often high in carbs. Find out whether glass noodles are an exception that is keto-friendly.

-Glass noodles, also known as cellophane noodles, are a type of noodles made from starch (from potatoes, sweet potatoes, mung beans, etc.) and water.
+Glass noodles, also known as cellophane noodles, are made from starch (from potatoes, sweet potatoes, mung beans, etc.) and water.

-Luckily there are a few substitutes for glass noodles that are not entirely the same but better for staying in ketosis.
+Luckily there are a few keto-friendly substitutes for glass noodles.
+These are not entirely the same in taste and texture but more helpful if you want to stay in ketosis.

 Carbs in glass noodles

-100 grams of cooked glass noodles contains the following amounts of carbs (2):
+100 grams of one example of cooked glass noodles contain the following amounts of carbs (1):